Timoteee/The-Golden-Key/content/Minecraft/_index.md

 ## Progress

- - [ ] Finding a host, whether physically or provided via a cloud service
+ - [x] Finding a host, whether physically or provided via a cloud service. --After heavy analysis, Oracle OCI has been determined as the best canidate.
+[Read Analysis](https://thegoldenkey.netlify.app/minecraft/the_host/index.html)
  - [ ] Determine Appropriate Minecraft Versions for both Vanilla and Modded Experiences
  - [ ] Determine  which server clients are suitable for the minecraft server
+ - [ ] Determine Launch Options and other Configurations
  - [ ] Determine which Server Panel is the most serviceable.
  - [ ] Determine Appropriate plugins, mods and tools for each server.
  - [ ] Evaluate Performance
  - [ ] Post Observations